xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-security-considerations.md

 The idea is we want to embed a randomly generated, un-guessable token in the form which the user uses to make the post request.
 When the user makes a post request using the form, the token is transmitted with the data as `X-CSRF-Token` in the request header.

-Each time the server sends the form form to the user's browser, a different token is transmitted with the form.
+Each time the server sends the form form to the user's browser, a different token is sent with the form to the browser.
 The server remembers what that token is and when it receives a post request, it checks to make sure the token in the request matches what it has on record.

 A real life example of a CSRF token is the form from AngelList's profile edit form:

 ![](/post/images/webdev/csrf-token-alist.png)

-*3. CSP*
+*3. CSP Header*

 To guard against a CSRF attack resulting from clickjacking and iframe, we can use the CSP to set a policy for `child-src ‘self’`, indicating that the site must only be iframed by a page that shares the same origin, and no other.